Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/documents-snapshots-versions.md

 *A sequence of text changes made, showing how new snapshots and versions are created*

 As changes are made to a document, new snapshots and related versions are created.
-For instance a blank document would have a current snapshot with version `0`.
-If the text "Actipro" was appended to the document, it would now have a current snapshot with version `1`.
+For instance, a blank document would have a current snapshot with version `0`.
+If the text `"Actipro"` was appended to the document, it would now have a current snapshot with version `1`.
 If the first three characters were removed, the document would now have a current snapshot with version `2`.
 And so on.

 Essentially, the version increments with any change and provides the data needed for [snapshot translation](snapshot-translation.md).
-Each snapshot references a single version and the snapshot contains a complete immutable copy of the text that is related to the version.
+Each snapshot references a single version, and the snapshot contains a complete immutable copy of the text that is related to the version.

 ## Memory Usage and Performance

 After reading above that every change creates a completely new immutable copy of the document text in a snapshot, it would be conceivable to think that memory usage would be enormous and performance would suffer, especially for large documents.

-Actually this is not the case at all.
+Actually, this is not the case at all.
 Snapshots are designed to share data as much as possible that is not different between consecutive snapshots.
 Besides that, once a snapshot is no longer referenced by your code, it and its contents drop out of memory.
-Therefore there really isn't much of a memory impact by adding the great features provided by snapshots.
+Therefore, there really isn't much of a memory impact by adding the great features provided by snapshots.

 It's also important to mention that snapshots and their creation are designed to be very fast.
 There is no performance decrease by using them.